5th International Workshop on Mining Actionable Insights from Social Networks

 Aims and Scope

 Call for papers.
-In this workshop, we aim to to invite and gather researchers and practitioners from across the world and, in particular, from diﬀerent disciplines, such as information retrieval, big data mining, machine learning, data science, network science, social network analysis and other related areas to share their ideas and research achievements in order to deliver technology and solutions for mining actionable insight from social network data.
+In this workshop, we aim to to invite and gather researchers and practitioners from across the world and, in particular, from diﬀerent disciplines, such as information retrieval, big data mining, machine learning, data science, network science, social network analysis and other related areas to share their ideas and research achievements in order to deliver technology and solutions for mining dis/misinformation from social media.

 We solicit original, unpublished and innovative research work on all aspects related to the theme of this workshop.
 The deadline for submissions of articles is July 15, 2020.